-Montana Manning Posts A Pic of Washboard Abs In Crop Top, In Addition To A Thong Flaunting Snap
+Montana Manning Posts A Pic Of Washboard Abs In Crop Top, In Addition To A Thong-Flaunting Snap

 The London native has boasted several acting roles, such as in Hollyoaks, Daddy Issues, and even as a Hogwarts student in Harry Potter and the Goblet of Fire.
 In addition to actress, the beauty also describes herself as a content creator.

-The actress and model is big on self positivity, and discussed how self-love will lead to more love in an interview with British publication Flavour Magazine.
+The actress and model is big on self-positivity and discussed how self-love will lead to more love in an interview with British publication Flavour Magazine.

 “Focus on you.
 Love will come.”